The Lady Vanishes: Writing

 Hitchcock worked with the writers to make some changes to tighten up the opening and ending of the story, but otherwise the script did not change much.
+As was the case with several of Hitchcock's films, he collaborated with his wife Alma Reville on the script.

 The plot of Hitchcock's film differs considerably from White's novel.
-In The Wheel Spins, Miss Froy really is an innocent old lady looking forward to seeing her octogenarian parents; she is abducted because she knows something (without realising its significance) that would cause trouble for the local authorities if it came out.
-Iris' mental confusion is due to sunstroke, not a blow to the head.
+In The Wheel Spins, Miss Froy really is an innocent lady looking forward to seeing her octogenarian parents; she is abducted because she knows something (without realizing its significance) that would cause trouble for the local authorities if it came out.
+Iris's mental confusion is due to sunstroke, not a blow to the head.
 In White's novel, the wheel keeps spinning: the train never stops, and there is no final shoot-out.
 Additionally, the supporting cast differs somewhat; for instance, in the novel, the Gilbert character is Max Hare, a young British engineer building a dam in the hills who knows the local language, and there is also a modern-languages professor character who acts as Iris's and Max's interpreter who does not appear in the film.
 The cricket-obsessed characters Charters and Caldicott were created especially for the film and do not appear in the novel.

+The plot device of swapping characters concealed in bandages appears in the 1923 Agatha Christie short story The Kidnapped Prime Minister.

 The plot has clear references to the political situation leading up to the Second World War.
 The British characters, originally trying their hardest to keep out of the conflict, end up working together to fight off the jack-booted foreigners, while the lawyer who wishes to negotiate with the attackers by waving a white flag is shot and killed.

+The script has been called "one of the most perfect of all time".

 Casting

-At first, Hitchcock considered Lilli Palmer for the female lead, but went instead with Margaret Lockwood, who was at the time relatively unknown.
-Lockwood was attracted to the heroines of Ethel Lina White's stories and accepted the role.
+At first, Hitchcock considered Lilli Palmer for the female lead, but went instead with Margaret Lockwood, who was at the time relatively unknown but was under contract to Gainsborough and being built into a star by Edward Black.
+Lockwood was attracted to the heroines of Ethel Lina White's stories, and accepted the role.

 Michael Redgrave was also unknown to the cinema audience, but was a rising stage star at the time.
 He was reluctant to leave the stage to do the film, but was convinced by John Gielgud to do so.
 As it happened, the film, Redgrave's first leading role, made him an international star.
 However, according to Robert Osborne, host of Turner Classic Movies, Redgrave and Hitchcock did not get along; Redgrave wanted more rehearsals, while Hitchcock valued spontaneity more.
 The two never worked together again.

 Alfred Hitchcock can be seen at Victoria Station, wearing a black coat and smoking a cigarette, near the end of the film.
 The film marks the first appearance of the comedy double-act Charters and Caldicott (played by Naunton Wayne and Basil Radford).